alexmancheno/alexmancheno.github.io/Labs/lab20.md

         ```
         public static int convertToInt(String s) throws NumberFormatException
         {
-                // This will throw a NumberFormatException if 'n' is not a number
+                // This will throw a NumberFormatException if 's' is not a number
                 int r = Integer.parseInt(s);

                 return r;